Frequently Asked Questions

 Two Storey Homes

-For larger blocks, the range offers our popular and classic models like the Chianti and Diva which will fit on 15m lots.
+For 10m wide blocks, our Centro design offers an efficient, spacious floorplan with a rear-loading garage.
+For 12m blocks, our Hillarys and Sorrento designs start at under $300,000.
+For larger blocks, our popular and classic designs like the Chianti and Diva will fit on 15m lots.
 These are fantastic family homes with generous secondary bedrooms that offer the benefit of all rooms being capable of taking queen size beds, which we find is a key need for families with older teenagers still living at home.

-- china basins & WC suites,
+- China basins & WC suites

-- two way switching in the stairwell and hallways,
+- Two way switching in the stairwell and hallways

-- colorbond or clay tile roofs as standard.
+- Colorbond or clay tile roofs as standard.